nickbalestra/nickbalestra.github.io/_posts/2015-11-24-quadratic-time-sorting-algorithms.md

 ---

 No need to rely on logarithmic time sorting algorithms If you are sorting small datasets.
-Instead, you are more then safe to fallback on a naif quadratic algorithm like insertSort or selectSort.
+Instead, you are more then safe to fallback on a naive quadratic algorithm like insertSort or selectSort.
 In this post, we'll walk through them.

 ***